Code Enforcement Services

 Violation Notices

-When a Building Inspector confirms a violation, a Notice of Violation is issued that lists the violations and what needs to be fixed.
+When an inspector confirms a violation, a Notice of Violation is sent.

 Compliance Actions